April 16, 2020

 A sales playbook is a resource compiled with every sales strategy, tactic, and methodology reps will use to interact with customers and close deals.
 Your sales playbook might include sales processes, buyer personas, lead qualification methods, calling scripts, and value demonstration guidelines.

-Essentially, your sales playbook should supply reps with everything they could possibly need to make a sale.
 Instead of rummaging through a pile of documents or developing their own messaging for communicating with prospects, reps can refer to their sales playbook as the single source of truth for the most effective techniques in moving a sale forward.

 Below is a list of the components your sales playbook should include.
 Because your sales playbook is meant to serve as the primary source of knowledge for all of your sales reps, it’s going to be quite an extensive document.

-When putting everything together, keep the order in which your reps will need to access the information in mind, and compile it accordingly.
+When putting everything together, keep in mind the order in which your reps will need to access the information and compile it accordingly.

 Next, tackle the team.
 Explain the roles currently on your sales team, along with their associated responsibilities, including expected activity levels and estimated quotas.